 Svensson & Jonsson’s manufacturing was mixed.
 The first veneered interiors were ordered by the local education authority in Gothenburg.
 The customer was very particular and carried out an inspection.
 A smaller delegacy arrived one day, when the interiors were being coated in the shade of the blossoming apple trees.
 The education authority had no objections to the arrangement.

 In 1953, Svensson & Jonsson expanded.
 The new factory was built on the land bought from a neighbouring farmer.
 An aerial photo from that time shows the small brick building, surrounded by fields and meadows with heaps of hay.
-Today, this building houses the office and is only a small corner of the factory grounds.
+Today, the building is a small corner of the factory and houses today's planing mills.
 Gustav’s workshop was 105 square metres.

 The sink frames for Ramnäs had whetted their appetite.
 Rune and Göran’s first kitchen was fitted in Rune and his wife Stina’s home.
 The first, big order came from a building contractor in Partille, outside Gothenburg; eight kitchens in a house that still stands.
 An even larger order was placed, and so the wheels were in motion.
 The factory grew, organically.
 Every six, seven years, an extension was built, often in materials typical for the period, like annual rings.

 From the 1960s onwards, kitchens have dominated the production.
 In 1964, Kvänum was awarded ‘Kitchen of the Year’.
 The following year, this led to a collaboration with a timber yard called Stockholms Brädgård AB.
 The company had its own kitchen brand, Canadaköket, named after the neighbourhood Canada, north of Kyrkviken on Lidingö, where one of its branches were.